tysm/robopy/README.md

 ### Design

-Distinction between advanced robots and basic robots has not been implemented (e.g. classes or aiming aid);
+- Distinction between advanced robots and basic robots has not been implemented (e.g. classes or aiming aid).

 ### Geometry